jsoref/ceph/doc/dev/documenting.rst

    *
    * Detailed description when necessary
    *
-   * preconditons, postconditions, warnings, bugs or other notes *
+   * preconditions, postconditions, warnings, bugs or other notes *
    * parameter reference
    * return value (if non-void)